Making Bad Things Happen to Good Characters

 I imagine most of us are OK with writing some level of conflict: there’s a rival for the promotion; the lovers argue; that sort of thing.

 So I’m going to look here at one key area where you might be hitting a sticking point: where some sort of injury or hurt is happening to your character.
-For instance:

 Physical pain (temporary)